antoshre/hack_asm_lifter/README.md

 ### Todo:
 * Handle keyboard input
-    - Stubs inserted for handling keyboard.
-Still need a cross-platform way to handle non-blocking terminal I/O.
+    - ~~Stubs inserted for handling keyboard.
+Still need a cross-platform way to handle non-blocking terminal I/O.~~
+    - The beginnings of support for keyboard is in [hack_embedded](https://github.com/antoshre/hack_embedded/).
 * Handle emulated screen output
-    - Screen stub inserted, not yet hooked up.
+    - ~~Screen stub inserted, not yet hooked up.~~
+    - Partial support in [hack_embedded](https://github.com/antoshre/hack_embedded/).
+Need more/better test programs.

 Because writing to the screen memory is generally done with computed jumps and I can't support that statically, screen output likely won't be instrumented at the instruction level.
 I'll spin up a thread and copy out the contents every few milliseconds